-The Largest Mass Grave In The South Is Located In This Small City In North Carolina
+The Largest Mass Grave In The South Is Located In the Small City Of Salisbury, North Carolina

 Few places in America have a more somber affect than the national cemeteries filled with those who put their lives on the line to protect our freedom and values.
 And North Carolina, in particular, has one of these national cemeteries that is heavily weighted with a dull ache that will never go away.
 That’s because the Salisbury National Cemetery contains a series of mass graves – trenches dug (and filled) side-by-side – containing the nameless bodies of thousands and thousands of Union soldiers who died in a Confederate prison that was located only steps away.